Oldest DNA reveals life in Greenland 2 million years ago

 One big surprise was finding DNA from the mastodon, an extinct species that looks like a mix between an elephant and a mammoth, Kjær said.

-Many mastodon fossils have previously been found in temperate forests in North America.
-That's an ocean away from Greenland and much farther south, Willerslev said.
+Many mastodon fossils have previously been found from temperate forests in North America.
+That’s an ocean away from Greenland, and much farther south, Willerslev said.

-"I wouldn't have, in a million years, expected to find mastodons in northern Greenland," Love Dalen, a researcher in evolutionary genomics at Stockholm University who was not involved in the study, said.
+“I wouldn’t have, in a million years, expected to find mastodons in northern Greenland,” said Love Dalen, a researcher in evolutionary genomics at Stockholm University who was not involved in the study.

+The DNA suggests horseshoe crabs and green algae lived in the area — meaning the nearby waters were likely much warmer back then, Kjær said.

-By pulling dozens of species out of just a few sediment samples, the study highlights some of eDNA's advantages, Benjamin Vernot, an ancient DNA researcher at Germany's Max Planck Institute for Evolutionary Anthropology who was not involved in the study, said.
+By pulling dozens of species out of just a few sediment samples, the study highlights some of eDNA’s advantages, said Benjamin Vernot, an ancient DNA researcher at Germany’s Max Planck Institute for Evolutionary Anthropology who was not involved in the study.

-Based on the data available, it's hard to say for sure whether these species truly lived side by side or if the DNA was mixed together from different parts of the landscape, Laura Epp, an eDNA expert at Germany's University of Konstanz who was not involved in the study, said.
+Based on the data available, it’s hard to say for sure whether these species truly lived side by side, or if the DNA was mixed together from different parts of the landscape, said Laura Epp, an eDNA expert at Germany’s University of Konstanz who was not involved in the study.

 But Epp said this kind of DNA research is valuable to show “hidden diversity” in ancient landscapes.